Reflexology &

 I accept payment by cash, card or bank transfer

 Please note that if you need to cancel an appointment, I require 48 hours’ notice; otherwise you will still need to pay for any sessions missed.
-This gives me the opportunity to offer your space to another client.
+This gives me the opportunity to offer your space to another person.
 I will try to reschedule your appointment for a date soon after if possible.

 Kind words